bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 ## What is a customer?

 A customer is anyone who makes a purchase on a store and creates an account.
 BigCommerce stores their email address, customer address, and name against the customer as a record.
 There are two APIs you can use to manipulate customer data.
-You can extend the data for customer records using custom account sign up form fields (V3) and the customer attributes API (V3).
+You can extend the data for customer records using custom account sign up form fields (V3) and the customer attributes endpoint (V3).

 ### Customer groups